manzinello/mailgo.js.org/docs/wordpress.md

 <https://wordpress.org/plugins/mailgo/>

-just install and enable it to have all `mailto` and `tel` links substituted with mailgo modals
+Just install and enable it to have all `mailto` and `tel` links substituted with mailgo modals